 Podcast: How to ask for money

 Set up social media presence!
 A website, Facebook and Twitter pages.

 Send first mailer; tentative reunion schedule and plans (tours, souvenirs, memory books), theme, approximate cost, and missing persons list.

 Arrange or hire entertainment, caterer, photographer, videographer, printer, motorcoach for touring

 Reserve block of rooms

-Use website and Facebook pages to send announcements, build excitement and enthusiasm.
+Use website and Facebook pages to send announcements and build excitement

 Send second mailer; include registration and souvenir order forms and cost